 You don’t need to pay extra in order to have a good website building platform.

 WordPress is free to use, and truly better than any other platform out there today.
 That’s what we’ll be using to make your website here today.

-This version of WordPress is what's called a self-hosted WordPress website—which is when you go out to secure your own hosting plan (through Bluehost) and then install free WordPress as the Content Management System (CMS) to power the design of your website.
+This version of WordPress is what’s called a self-hosted blog (powered by WordPress)—which is when you go out to secure your own hosting plan (through Bluehost) and then install free WordPress as the Content Management System (CMS) to power the design of your website.

 Along with being free to use, WordPress also boasts well into the thousands of people who’ve built (both free and paid) themes and plugins you can use to very easily customize the look, feel and functionality of your website without the need to code at all.

 What is a WordPress theme?
 A WordPress theme is a series of page templates and stylesheets that are used to dictate the appearance of a WordPress-powered website.

 What is a WordPress plugin?
 A WordPress Plugin is a piece of software you can upload, that contains functions you can add to your WordPress website.
 They typically add more functionality or enable brand new features on your WordPress-powered website.